Drp310/rsschool-cv/cv.md

 1. Drp 310

-2.Discord:Performance_artist#7416 Telegram:@Drp310
+2. Discord:Performance_artist#7416 Telegram:@Drp310

-3.I would like to learn new programming technologies which is related with web, want to get new structured knowledge and to systemize some of that I have already learnt
+3. I would like to learn new programming technologies which is related with web, want to get new structured knowledge and to systemize some of that I have already learnt

-4.Python and c++,js,html,css,pug,cscc,gulp,vue
+4. Python and c++,js,html,css,pug,cscc,gulp,vue

 5.